twitter/finatra/README.markdown

 # Finatra

 ### Description
-Finatra is a sinatra clone backed by scala/finagle
+Finatra is a sinatra clone backed by scala/finagle written by Julio Capote [@capotej](http://twitter.com/capotej) and Christopher Burnett [@twoism](http://twitter.com/twoism)

 ### Installation
 Add the repo and dependency to your pom.xml (sbt users to the left)